6 Facts You May Not Know About Loneliness

 3. A warm hot shower is like a warm hug

-People who experience loneliness also use physical warmth, such as taking longer hotter showers, as a substitute for social warmth.
+It was found that people who experience loneliness have used physical warmth, such as taking longer hotter showers, as a substitute for social warmth.
 This was even extended to people who were socially excluded in experiments opting for hot drinks and food over cold.

 4. Television can help people feel connected

 At Together TV we are all about doing more than just watching telly.
 However, television can make life a little easier when you are lonely and having to isolate.
 Watching television is particularly comforting for older generations as it can help them remain connected to the outside world.
 It can help sharpen minds, keep viewers informed of what's going on and also offer conversation topics.
-Learn gardening tips with Charlie Dimmock and the Rich Brothers in Garden Rescue, cook up a storm with the Hairy Bikers or Nadiya's Family Favourites or just see what is on today.
+Learn gardening tips with Charlie Dimmock and the Rich Brothers in Garden Rescue, take a trip down memory lane with some of our rich historical documentaries or just see what is on today.

 5. Loneliness can be spread